exasol/cloud-storage-extension/doc/user_guide/delta_format.md

 [Delta format][delta-io] is an open-source storage layer that brings ACID transaction properties to Apache Spark and other blob storage systems.

-Using the cloud-storage-etl-udfs, it is now possible to import data from the Delta format.
+Using the Exasol Cloud Storage Extension, it is now possible to import data from the Delta format.

-## Import Delta formatted data
+## Import Delta Formatted Data

 Like other cloud storage systems, you can run the Exasol IMPORT SQL statement to import the data from the Delta format.